MarkTigchelaar/Autopilot/README.md

 ```

 #### unittest
-unittests are stand alone units of code similar to a function, but cannot recieve, or return a value.
+unittests are stand alone units of code similar to a function, but cannot receive, or return a value.
 unit tests should be familiar with most / all developers.
 ```
 unittest test_name do